 Medical Marijuana in Rental Properties in Michigan

-A lot of questions have arisen around the use and sale of medical marijuana in rental properties since the State of Michigan voters made using, growing and selling medical marijuana legal.
+A lot of questions have arisen around the use and sale of medical marijuana in rental properties since Michigan voters made using, growing and selling medical marijuana legal.
 Do I have to allow my tenants sell pot?
 Can a tenant grow dozens of plants in my unit without my permission?
 What if I have a non-smoking policy?
 Do I have to allow smoking of pot if I prohibit smoking generally?
 And, many more.